RedisVentures/redis-feast-gcp/README.md

 #### Build Containers
-Assuming all above steps are done, build the docker images required to run the different apps.
+Assuming all above steps are done, build the docker images required to run the different setup steps.

 From the root of the project, run:
 ```bash